The-Sam-Hill/Portfolio-Project/README.md

 ## Practice with SQL and Visualizations.
 In this project, I pull data from https://ourworldindata.org/covid-deaths to do some basic analysis and cleaning in SQL and translate some of the data found into a Tableau dashboard.

 I downloaded the data from the website listed above and imported the CSV file into SSMS.
 After doing this, I ran various SQL queries to get different results and analyses from the data.
 You can view these scrips in the file `SQL Practice with Covid-19 Data.sql` It is not a deep dive into the data.
 It is just a peek into the window of the dataset.
-I plan to amend the files into the future as I learn more advance SQL queries to get a more comprehensive look into the data.
+I plan to amend the files into the future as I learn more advanced SQL queries to get a more comprehensive look into the data.

 After running these queries, I wanted to import some of my findings into Tableau for some visualizations of my findings.
 Since I only have Tableau public, I cannot directly link SSMS to Tableau.
 To get around this, I had to write SQL queries found in `Tableau Project Covid Dataset.sql` to get my data exported to Tableau.
 You can see these tables in excel from the following files: